AaronWatters/H5Gizmos/doc/Tutorials/README.md

 which walk through H5Gizmo implementations in order to illustrate and explain features of the infrastructure.

+The tutorials are roughly organized in order of increasing conceptual complexity.

 <h2>
 <a href="hello1.md">
 Hello 1